alexanderous/zebra-fish/README.md

 This is the source code of the second major iteration of my first startup Antho, when we focused mostly on building online museums for family clients.
-Passwords, AWS, and other security information has been redacted.
+Passwords, AWS, and other security information have been redacted.
+For storage purposes, many photos have also been deleted.

-Check out the live website here: www.antho.co
+To see the site in its full visual glory, check out the live website here: www.antho.co